AI-READI/pyfairdatatools/changes/clinicaltrials.md

     - `overallOfficialDegree` has been added
     - `overallOfficialIdentifier` has been added
       - `overallOfficialIdentifierValue` has been added and is now required
-      - `overallOfficialIdentifierScheme` has been added
+      - `overallOfficialIdentifierScheme` has been added and is now required
       - `schemeURI` has been added
     - `overallOfficialAffiliation` has been added
       - `overallOfficialAffiliationName` has been added and is now required
       - `overallOfficialAffiliationIdentifier` has been added
+        - `overallOfficialAffiliationIdentifierValue` has been added and is now required
-      - `overallOfficialAffiliationIdentifierScheme` has been added
+        - `overallOfficialAffiliationIdentifierScheme` has been added and is now required
         - `schemeURI` has been added
     - `OverallOfficialRole` has been renamed to `overallOfficialRole`
   - `LocationList` has been renamed to `locationList`
     - `LocationFacility` has been renamed to `locationFacility`